25+ Best Places to Elope in Switzerland (Mountains, Lakes & More) [Updated for 2026]

-As an elopement photographer working in the Swiss Alps, one of the biggest questions I get from couples is, ‘’What’s the best place to get married in Switzerland?’’.
+As an American elopement photographer working in the Swiss Alps, one of the biggest questions couples ask is, ‘’Where’s the best place to get married in Switzerland?’’.

 The blog you’ll find here, ‘’25 The Best Places to Get Married and Elope in Switzerland’’, is designed to be a jumping-off point as you start planning your Switzerland wedding.
 In it, you’ll get a better idea of the different types of landscapes the Swiss Alps hold, so you don’t want to miss it!
 For a more in-depth guide on how to elope and get married in Switzerland, you can check out our full guide here.